yxdai-nju/reindeer-local-buildrs-issue-demo/README.md

 # reindeer-local-buildrs-issue-demo

-This is a demo repository related to the issue
+This is the demo repository related to the facebook/buck2#914 and facebookincubator/reindeer#65

 Created for verifying whether build scripts for local crates behave correctly